andylighthouse/translinkAppPart2/README.md

 I wrote the following functionalities:

 showing all the stops on the map and in clusters if stops are too close together
-  - markStops method in the MapDisplayFragment.java file in the UI folder
+  - markStops method in the MapDisplayFragment.java file in the ui folder

 tracking nearest stop and out of range
   - handleLocationChange method in the MapDisplayFragment.java file in the ui folder